dfdeshom/pydata-slides/index.rst

 ================================

 :Author:  Didier Deshommes
-:Date:    $Date: 2012-06-24 11:00:00 -0500 (Sun, 24 Jun 2012) $
+:Date:    $Date: 2012-10-26 11:00:00 -0500 $

 ..
 This document is copyright Didier Deshommes

 Meta Information
 ----------------

 **Me**: I've been using Python for a long time.
 I work at Parse.ly, a tech startup in digital media space.
 We build web analytics systems  and APIs for publishers on the web.

 **E-mail me**: didier@parsely.com